 The bill, H.B.
-No. 1660, proposes amendments to the Occupations Code regarding the licensing of certain education professionals as licensed specialists in school psychology.
-It introduces new subsections (b-1) and (b-2) to Section 501.260, which mandate the executive council to adopt rules for issuing licenses to individuals who have been employed in specific roles within school districts, including educational diagnosticians, occupational therapists, school counselors, social workers, special education teachers, and speech language pathologists.
+No. 1660, proposes amendments to the Occupations Code regarding the licensing of education professionals as licensed specialists in school psychology.
+It introduces new subsections (b-1) and (b-2) to Section 501.260, which mandate the executive council, in consultation with the commissioner of education and the State Board for Educator Certification, to establish rules for issuing licenses to individuals who have been employed in specific educational roles, including educational diagnosticians, occupational therapists, school counselors, social workers, special education teachers, and speech language pathologists.

 Statutes affected: Introduced: Occupations Code 501.260 (Occupations Code 501)